gbif/metabarcoding-data-toolkit-ui/README.md

-# GBIF eDNA Publishing Tool
+# GBIF Metabarcoding Data Toolkit

 This is the user interface for a tool that converts OTU/ASV tables in tsv and xlsx to [BIOM format](https://biom-format.org/).
 The generated BIOM files can be converted to [Darwin core](https://dwc.tdwg.org/) and published to https://www.gbif.org/.
-It works on top of [edna-tool-backend](https://github.com/gbif/edna-tool-backend).
+It works on top of [metabarcoding-data-toolkit-backend](https://github.com/gbif/metabarcoding-data-toolkit-backend).

 ## Overall idea
-* Web-based interface/tool that lets researchers (or other) publish an eDNA metabarcoding dataset to GBIF
+* Web-based interface/tool that lets researchers (or other) publish a Metabarcoding dataset to GBIF
 * Minimal preparation/reformatting required
 * Standardise and automate important steps to ensure interoperability with other datasets
 * Compliance with community standards